 Step 6.
 A “Create new task” dialog window opens.

 Type the following command and check the box labeled “Create this task with administrative privileges”:-

 Step 7.
 Click the OK button.

 Step 8.
 Now, File Explorer opens with administrator or elevated rights.

 If you don’t see the Elevated column, you can enable Elevated column in the Task Manager through a few clicks.

 Once you run File Explorer or explorer.exe with administrative rights, you will not see a UAC warning when you open any program.
 Even you can access system files without permission issues.

 Ensure you log off or restart your computer as soon as you no longer need to run File Explorer with elevated privileges.
 When you log back into your account, File Explorer will run in the standard mode again, which means it will no longer run with administrative rights.

 How to Run File Explorer with Admin Rights in Windows 11/10 through File Explorer?

-Above mentioned guide to run file explorer as administrator also works on Windows 7 and 8.
+Above mentioned guide to running file explorer as an administrator also works on Windows 7 and 8.